Understanding Pet Nail Care

 Nail grinder

-The first type is the nail grinder, often also called Dremel.
-Nail grinders file your dog’s nails smooth.
-Because you file instead of clip, it’s easier to avoid hitting the quick.
+The first type is the nail grinder, often also called a Dremel.
+Nail grinders file your dog’s nails smooth, and because you file instead of clip, it’s easier to avoid hitting the quick.
+They’re especially useful for dogs with thick or dark nails where the quick is hard to see, and many pets find the gradual approach less stressful than the sound or pressure of clippers.

 Guillotine clipper